-Eleven CAEN V1730 boards were used to digitize the signals coming from the CCM PMTs and from surrounding detectors and monitoring devices.
-The CAEN V1730 has 14-bit flash ADCs operating at 500 MHz.
-The DAQ window was set to 16\,$\mu$s and data from 172 channels were saved for each trigger.
-With a trigger rate of 22.2\,Hz (\textit{beam on}) and 2.2\,Hz (\textit{beam off}) about 5.2\,TB of raw data were taken each day.
-The raw data files, shortly after being created, were passed to a processing script that located pulses for each PMT and reduced the file sizes by about a factor of 10.
-These processed files were saved to disk, and each file contained 1000 triggers.
+Eleven CAEN VX1730 boards are used to digitize the signals coming from the CCM PMTs and from surrounding detectors and monitoring devices.
+The CAEN VX1730 has 14-bit flash ADCs operating at 500 MHz.
+The DAQ window is set to 16\,$\mu$s and data from 172 channels are saved for each trigger.
+With a trigger rate of 22.2\,Hz (\textit{beam on}) and 2.2\,Hz (\textit{beam off}) about 5.2\,TB of raw data are taken each day.
+The raw data files, shortly after being created, are passed to a processing script that locates pulses for each PMT and reduces the file sizes by about a factor of 10.
+These processed files are saved to disk, and each file contains 1000 triggers.

-The triggers composing the data stream were beam (20\,Hz), random (1.1\,Hz), and LED (1.1\,Hz).
-The LED trigger was always 500\,ms after the random trigger.
-Both the random and the LED were independent of the beam trigger.
-The CAEN V2495 FGPA board was used to read in three voltage signals and output one trigger signal.
-The output trigger signal was sent to the boards, and was saved in one channel for each board to calibrate time difference between the boards.
-A copy of the trigger source signal was also saved in the 11$^{\mathrm{th}}$ board with each trigger type posted in a designated channel.
-Using this technique, it was possible to keep a record of which source caused the trigger.
+The triggers composing the data stream are beam (20\,Hz), random (1.1\,Hz), and LED (1.1\,Hz).
+The LED trigger is always 500\,ms after the random trigger.
+Both the random and the LED are independent of the beam trigger.
+The CAEN V2495 FPGA board is used to read in three voltage signals and output one trigger signal.
+The output trigger signal is sent to the boards, and saved in one channel for each board to calibrate time difference between the boards.
+A copy of the trigger source signal is also saved in the 11$^{\mathrm{th}}$ board with each trigger type posted in a designated channel.
+Using this technique, it is possible to keep a record of which source caused the trigger.

-The 11$^{\mathrm{th}}$ board also recorded the beam current monitor (BCM) signal that was used to create the beam trigger.
-The recorded BCM signal was used to remove the time jitter between the beam trigger and the BCM.
-Data from six Eljen EJ301 detectors were also saved in the 11$^{\mathrm{th}}$ board.
-One of the EJ301 scintillator detectors was placed in a neighboring flight path to observe the $\gamma$-flash coming from the protons hitting the target.
-Data from this EJ301 detector were used to determine the earliest neutrinos arriving in the CCM detector.
+The 11$^{\mathrm{th}}$ board also records the beam current monitor (BCM) signal that is used to create the beam trigger.
+The recorded BCM signal is used to remove the time jitter between the beam trigger and the BCM.
+Data from six Eljen EJ301 detectors are also saved in the 11$^{\mathrm{th}}$ board.
+One of the EJ301 scintillator detectors is placed in a neighboring flight path to observe the $\gamma$-flash coming from the protons hitting the target.
+Data from the neighboring EJ301 detector is used to determine the earliest neutrinos arriving in the CCM detector.